marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 ## Summary

-This protocol is for amplifying the 16S rRNA v4 region.
+This protocol is for amplifying the 16S rRNA v4-v5 region.
 The primers (forward: 515F-Y, reverse: 926R) were first presented in [Parada et al. 2015](https://doi.org/10.1111/1462-2920.13023) with 515-Y modified from [Quince et al. 2011](https://doi.org/10.1186/1471-2105-12-38).
 We note these are identical primers to those used by the [NOAA CalCOFI Ocean Genomics Program](https://www.protocols.io/view/amplicon-library-preparation-bmuck6sw?step=5&comment_id=130454) and the [Fuhrman lab](https://www.protocols.io/view/fuhrman-lab-515f-926r-16s-and-18s-rrna-gene-sequen-j8nlkpd1g5r7/v2) albiet with a different chemistry and thermocycling conditions than both.
 We note that the forward primer is identical to the [Earth Microbiome Project](https://earthmicrobiome.org/protocols-and-standards/16s/), but uses a different reverse primer.
 The target amplicon size is 336 - 486 base pairs.

-This primer set targets microbes (e.g., bacteria, phytoplankton, single celled organisms).
-Important note, this universal primer also amplifies non-target organisms across the tree of life (e.g., invertebrates, vertebrates).
+This primer set is universal, amplifying organisms from across the tree of life.
+However, with the limited DNA quantity of invertebrates/vertebrates in the water column, this primer set effectively targets microbes (e.g., Bacteria, Archaea, phytoplankton, single celled organisms), and is not recommended for monitoring of multicellular organisms.

 The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.